cgcordes/SoftballReporting/README.md

-# SoftballReporting
+# Pitcher Softball Reporting

-Using reporting inspired by tony baseball and adjsuting to be more softball relevant.
+Reporting inspired by tony baseball and using ball tracking data.

 Make sure you have both files downloaded as well as the game files from the teams channel